 Why can’t Surrey Council meet its housing requirement without building on green belt land?

-Following an independent Housing Market Assessment over which the authority had no control, Surrey Council is required to present a plan to build 9,450 residential units by 2035.
+Following an independent Housing Market Assessment over which the authority had no control, Elmbridge is required to present a plan to build 9,450 residential units by 2035.
 This is equivalent to the size of Weybridge.
 The authority must allocate land for housing at least every 5 years according to the White Paper instead of the previous 15-year plans.
 If the council fails to meet the ‘objectively assessed housing need’ then they can be stripped of their right to control where homes are built and this will revert directly to central government.
-If this happens neither the local council nor the local communities will have any say over the building of new homes across Surrey.
+If this happens neither the local council nor the local communities will have any say over the building of new homes.

 One local councillor stated; “Whether you are Conservative with a small or big ‘C’ there is no denying that the Government have put councils into a position where they are stuck between a rock and a hard place.”